shelialia/tp/docs/UserGuide.md

   * Requests spelled the same will be considered the same, regardless of capitalisation.
   * For example, `Extra Pillow` and `extra pillow` are considered the same request.
   * If the request is already in the list of requests for the guest, nothing will happen and an error message will be shown.
-* Conditions and features described in the previous section on [edit](#editing-a-guest-edit) command apply.
 * The new request will be **added** to the back of the current request list for the guest.

 </box>